 If a water heater is “undersized,” particularly a gas water heater, the system will fail in a shorter time span.

 When a gas water heater is regularly drained of hot water due to heavy hot water utilization, the gas burner fires more often which can produce heavy condensation on the outside of the tank.
 The condensation can result in more speedy breakdown of the steel tank.
 Also, the extreme heat from the gas burner on the base of the water heater tank can also take its toll on the glass lining on the inner section of the tank, which reduces the life expectancy of the water heater.

 Water Heater sizing is a significant replacement factor.

 All water heaters are under pressure from the water supply, and as water is heated, it extends creating even more pressure.
-When thinking about replacing a water heater, it’s typically better to go with a larger 50 gallon tank, rather than a 30 or 40 gallon tank, as long as the location will fit the larger size.
+When thinking about replacing a water heater, it’s generally better to go with a bigger 50 gallon tank, rather than a 30 or 40 gallon tank, as long as the location will fit the larger size.
 The 50 gallon tank will also provide you more hot water capacity.